ciceksepetitech/cactus-ui/doc-website/docs/styling.md

 ```

 <AdmonitionContainer type='info'>
-Every component page has examples about using the component and the examples show clearly which component needs its own built-in style importing.
+Every component page has examples about using the component and the examples show clearly which component needs its built-in style importing.
 </AdmonitionContainer>

 > Also, CSS bundle importing can be used to access all styling with one import.